Skip to content

 Comments

-Comments in the Proto-Assembly Language are denoted by the # character.
+Comments in Proto-Assembly Language are denoted by the # character.
 Anything after the # character on a line is considered a comment and is ignored by the compiler.

 Syntax Format